PrefectHQ/prefect/docs/tutorials/deployments.md

 ## Deployments

-Flow deployments elevate a workflow from a function that users call manually to an API managed entity.
+Flow deployments elevate workflows from functions that users call manually to API-managed entities.
 Specifically, deployments contain all of the information necessary for scheduling a workflow and / or triggering it via API call.
 Moreover, because a flow can have multiple distinct deployments, deployments allow for easily testing multiple versions of a flow and promoting them through various environments.

 A **deployment** consists of the following pieces of required information: